clef-men/article_tmc/popl25-author-response.md

 improving the Simuliris relation to enable it, is a contribution.

-Today the standard approach in mechanized compiler verification (eg. compcert) is to directly establish a Coq-level simulation between the source and target programs, which can be very tedious.
+Today the standard approach in mechanized compiler verification (eg. CompCert) is to directly establish a Coq-level simulation between the source and target programs, which can be very tedious.
 We believe that adding Iris (or another powerful separation logic) into the mix could provide noticeable benefits.
 We certainly do not claim to have